 The road to get to the cove is equally or more spectacular than this, and along the entire road there are a few viewpoints to stand for the journey and admire the views of this part of the Costa Brava.

-As a small point the cove is surrounded by rocks that sometimes breaks off, which is why it is advisable to be located as far as possible from the cliffs.
+As a small note the cove is surrounded by rocks that sometimes fall off, which is why it's advisable to stay as far as possible from the cliffs.

-It's a little cove few frequented even in summer and worth spending all day so amortize the costs of the € 7 parking ;).
+It's a little cove little frequented even in summer and worth spending all day so amortize the costs of the € 7 parking ;-).

 Another wide beach of more than 6 km long, uniform but in which we find different areas where you can also do different activities.
-It goes from San Martin de Ampurias until Empuriabrava.
+It goes from Sant Martí de Empúries until Empuriabrava.

 It is a very long beach so you can find areas where there is virtually no one.
 In the summer it usually has an average occupancy, there's even a part of the beach where you can practice nudism.

-It is a beach frequented by families (to the proximity of the campsites are at the foot of the beach) and sports especially dedicated to Kitesurf.
+It is a beach frequented by families (due to the proximity of the campsites, at the foot of the beach) and sports especially dedicated to Kitesurf.
 On the beach there are many services, there are some of the best “chiringuitos” of Costa Brava, and easy parking in front.

-Surely, thanks to the internationally recognized chef Ferran Adria, is one of the most famous beaches of Cap de Creus since one side of the beach is where we find the famous restaurant El Bulli.
+Surely, thanks to the internationally recognized chef Ferran Adrià, is one of the most famous beaches of Cap de Creus since one side of the beach is where the famous restaurant El Bulli used to be.

 This beach has easy access, with usually average occupancy and thick sand and pebbles.
-There is a resort that makes that sometimes the beach is quite busy, however, this gives a lot of services to this small beach.
+There is a resort that sometimes makes the beach quite crowded, however, this offers a lot of services to this small beach.

 Just 10 minutes by car you will find Cala Pelosa.
-On a personal level, it deserves special mention because I remember when we were little we woke up at 6 am to be on the beach at 7 and see the family of dolphins cruising the beach from end to end.
-Besides personal preference, this is a lovely cove that is sheltered from the Tramuntana, like all of Cabo de Creus, still virgin, quite secluded and less touristy which is usually frequented by the locals.
+On a personal level, it deserves special mention because I remember when we were little we woke up at 6 am to be on the beach at 7 and see the family of dolphins cruising the beach from side to side.
+Besides personal preference, this is a lovely cove that is sheltered from the Tramuntana, like all of Cap de Creus, still virgin, quite secluded and less touristy which is usually frequented by the locals.
 Special mention the familiar restaurant and snack bar with local dishes on the beach.

-Situated on the slopes of the massif of Montgrí, between the town of L'Escala and Torroella de Montgri is located in a privileged position and in Roman times it was a landing place.
-It is protected by the Tramuntana and has thin sand.
+Situated on the slopes of the Massif of Montgrí, between the town of L'Escala and Torroella de Montgrí, it's located in a privileged position and in Roman times it was a landing place.
+It is protected from the Tramuntana and has thin sand.

-Ideal to go with children, because it has many facilities such as showers and public toilets, sun lounger to hire, skates, bar, parking … It is also a beach with access for disabled people.
+Ideal to go with children, because it has many facilities such as showers and public toilets, hammocks hire service, skates, bar, parking … It's also a beach with access for disabled people.

-These are just some of the many beaches we have in the Costa Brava.
-Have you been in all?
-Do you recommend some other beach?
+These are just some of the many beaches we have on the Costa Brava.
+Have you visited all of them?
+Which other beach would you recommend?

-Here we show a map with the location of these beaches and coves:
+Here you can find a map with the location of these beaches and coves: